valencik/mastersAPSC/documents/thesis/thesis.md

 The R script writes the output of the apriori algorithm to a file.
 Another python script, *parse-arules-output.py*, then parses the R apriori output to be in a more usable csv format.

-At this stage, there is a list association rules relating authors through their use of keywords.
+There is a list association rules relating authors through their use of keywords.
 Most of these rules likely involve authors that have published together.
 However, finding the rules with authors who have not published together would present interesting information.
 Specifically, a filter is created to return authors who have published using the same keyword in different papers, and have never authored a paper together.